 This page is meant for those of you folks who are not familiar with railway operations.
-Also this page introduces the German operations as far as my knowledge goes, other, especially North American, operations are built on different theories.
+Also this page introduces the German operations as far as my knowledge goes; other railways such as British or North American operate on different principles.

 An excellent source about the principles of German railway operations is the web site of Prof. Dr. Joern Pachl.